avodonosov/reader-garbage-collector/README.md

 Another though.
 Maybe readability is so more important than pollution, that it's better to stick to usual symbols even without bothering for any anti-pollution measures.

-An added bonus of usual symbol names in defpackage is that at GitHub, when you click a symbol, GitHub pops-up on the right of the screen all mentions of that symbol in the repo, so reader can quickly find the definition for the symbol.
-This does not work for uninterned symbols, because the search fails to match "#:some-function" in defpackage with "some-function" in other files - the #: confuses the search.